 UPS George D. Smith Prize

-Congratulations to the 2015 UPS George D. Smith Prize Finalists
+Congratulations to the 2016 UPS George D. Smith Prize Winner

-- H. John Heinz III College, Carnegie Mellon University – School Information Systems and Management, and School of Public Policy and Management
+Carnegie Mellon University, H. John Heinz III College, School of Information Systems and Management, and School of Public Policy and Management

-They will present their programs at the 2015 INFORMS Conference on Business Analytics and Operations Research in Huntington Beach, California.
-The winner will be announced at the Edelman Gala on April 13th.
+They presented their program at the 2016 INFORMS Conference on Business Analytics and Operations Research in Orlando, Florida.
+The winner was announced at the Edelman Gala on April 11.

 Purpose of the Award